Scootmore Land Management Plan Consultation

 An LMP details how we intend to manage our land over the coming 10 years, indicates our vision for the next decades and ensures compliance with industry legislations and guidance.

-The new plan will set out future management objectives and will give approval for felling, thinning and restocking operations.
+The new plan will set out future management objectives and will give approval for felling, thinningg and restocking operations.
 Through the new plan we want to continue to ensure the social, economic and ecological benefits the forest block provides.

 Scootmore is a well-established and productive forest prominently sited in the valley of the River Spey southwest of Charlestown of Aberlour.
 (See Map 1 - Location).
 The forest covers a total area of 458ha.
 The forest is predominantly coniferous, dominated by plantation origin Sitka Spruce and Scots Pine.